 - Avoid close contact with ill people, particularly people suffering from acute respiratory infections

-Law Firm MFB have provided a brief commentary on some of the issues that may arise from the Coronavirus (COVID-19) epidemic.
+Law Firm MFB have provided a brief update on some of the issues that may arise from COVID-19

-The following organisations also have useful pages on their websites dedicated to the Coronavirus.
-They are regularly updated with port circulars/other related documents for various countries.
+The following organisations also have useful pages on their websites dedicated to COVID-19.

 Requests for Free Pratique are now required well in advance of arrival, and Masters are required to report any indication that a crew member or passenger may have any symptoms of COVID-19 (fever, severe coughing, breathing difficulties etc.).
 Quarantine officers may also board the ship for additional verification checks.